 There are a number of reasons why you may not be producing eggs.
 These include:

 - polycystic ovary syndrome (PCOS), a condition in which your ovaries don't work properly

-- premature ovarian failure, when your ovaries stop working before the usual age of menopause – this can be temporary or permanent
+- premature ovarian failure, when your ovaries stop working before the usual age of the menopause – this can be temporary or permanent

 Problems that affect your fallopian tubes and can lead to infertility include:

 - infections, such as chlamydia, that damage or block your fallopian tubes